chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-sql-repository.markdown

 * Backing up the database, refer to [Back up XL Deploy](/xl-deploy/how-to/back-up-xl-deploy.html)
 * Active/hot standby mode: refer to [Configure active/hot-standby](/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.html)

+### Artifacts in XL Deploy

+In addition to storing the data, XL Deploy stores user supplied artifacts in the database, such as scripts or deployment packages (`jar` or `war` files).
+These can be stored on the file system (this is the default setting) or in the database server.
+XL Deploy can use only one of these options at any time.
+That is why you must configure the database correctly before using XL Deploy in a production setting.
+This setting can be configured in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.

 ### Preparing the database and repository